ndcroos/docs/docs/wiki/miscellaneous/cuckoo-cycle.md

 ### Cycles in a Graph

-Cuckoo Cycle is an algorithm meant to detect cycles in a bipartite graph of M edges on N+N nodes In plain terms, a bipartite graph is one in which edges (i.e. lines connecting nodes) travel only between 2 separate groups of nodes.
+Cuckoo Cycle is an algorithm meant to detect cycles in a bipartite graph of M edges on N+N nodes.
+In plain terms, a bipartite graph is one in which edges (i.e. lines connecting nodes) travel only between 2 separate groups of nodes.
 We can number the nodes so that one group consist of even numbered nodes, while the other group consists of odd numbered nodes.